 Why your Brand Voice is Important

-As a content creator, having a distinct voice humanizes your brand.
-It gives your brand the human quality that makes it easier for your target audience to relate with your content or product and services at a deeper level.
+As a content creator, business or brand, getting a distinct voice humanizes your brand.
+It gives it the human quality that makes it easier for your target audience to relate with your content or product and services at a deeper level.

 Also, the consistency and repetitiveness, that comes with a unique brand voice has a way of solidifying your brand in the minds of your audience, helping it to be recognized across board.